 The easiest time to catch chargeback fraud is when they dispute a charge after the transaction.
 Unfortunately, this is not the best time to spot a fraudster because it means they have already disputed a charge.
 But it is still valuable to recognize chargeback fraud so you can ban the cardholder from your site.
-The chargeback fraudster's transaction will show that everything was correct with the transaction, but they will still be claiming that there is a reason to dispute the charge.
+The chargeback fraudster's transaction will show that everything was correct with the purchase, but they will still claim there is a reason to dispute the charge.

 Let's take the vacation example we talked about earlier.
 The transaction would show everything went as planned for the flight.
 The couple checked-in for the flight, they boarded, they purchased some beverages, and the flight landed and took off on time.
 All of this information works to disprove the cardholder’s claim that they did not receive the flight.